 - A UTS casual academic is combining theatre and technology to deliver inclusive education to rural students

-- Perry and her colleagues received a UTS Teaching and Learning Grant for the project 'New forms of children's theatre: Alternative spaces for engagement'
+- Perry and her colleagues have received two UTS Teaching and Learning Grants for their projects 'New forms of children's theatre: Alternative spaces for engagement' and ‘Extending Spaces for Engagement: the Connected Classroom in Drama and Science Education’

 If, as William Shakespeare said, “All the world’s a stage”, Rachel Perry could well be the stage manager.